David-Tam/ML-Bank-Churn/README.md

 ![alt text](images/4a.png)
 ![alt text](images/4b.png)

 Lets make some predictions and validate!
 It is easy to see the model's quality with a confusion matrix.
 True and predicted labels indicate the distributions in reality and model prediction.
+It looks like the number of false negative (FN) is high, but this is okay: The only focus for us is to prevent misclassifying those client, who is actually leaving the bank, into the staying group (We do not want high false positive!).

 ![alt text](images/4c.png)
 ![alt text](images/CM_xgb.png)